The feature is available for the Enterprise edition only.

 - Error Tolerance sets the number of errors in each word the application can ignore.
 The default value is One, meaning that one error per word can be tolerated.

 - Tolerance Starts From sets a threshold for the error-tolerant search usage.
-The default value is 4, meaning that the application uses the exact match search for small words that have 1-3 characters, and the error-tolerant search for words that have 4+ characters.
+The default value is 4, meaning that the application uses the exact match search for small words with 1-3 characters and the error-tolerant search for words with 4+ characters.

-- Tolerance Exclusions enables to set a regular expression for words that must not use the error-tolerant search, exact match search is used instead.
+- Tolerance Exclusions enables setting a regular expression for words that must not use the error-tolerant search; exact match search is used instead.
 This option is beneficial for SKUs, manufacturer IDs, and other identifiers that may have similar values and lead to false-positive results when the error-tolerant search is used.

 The error-tolerant search is not an automatic correction.
-It just tries to find similar results for the passed request phrase word by word.
-It is important to remember that the error-tolerant search can lead to a number of false-positive results.
+It tries to find similar results for the passed request phrase word by word.
+It is important to remember that the error-tolerant search can lead to several false-positive results.

-The error-tolerant search changes only the way the request is built, but not the index mapping, structure, or content.
-The search is performed against the tokens that are stored in the Elasticsearch index.
-So, it behaves differently for the default configuration, language-optimized configuration, and custom index configuration.
+The error-tolerant search changes only how the request is built, not the index mapping, structure, or content.
+The search is performed against the tokens stored in the Elasticsearch index.
+So, it behaves differently for the default, language-optimized, and custom index configurations.